 Kimberly is a Licensed Professional Counselor (LPC) and Registered Art Therapist (ATR).
 She graduated from Eastern Virginia Medical School - Art Therapy and Counseling Program in 2000 and has experience working with others individually or in group settings with a variety of mental health concerns including, but not limited to, depression, anxiety, substance abuse and recovery, identity, and self-esteem.
 Kimberly’s years of experience include residential and day school treatment with children and adolescents, art therapy treatment with the military, school-based art therapy groups, and group work with substance abuse and trauma due to abuse.
-Kimberly uses a Person-Centered approach integrated with Art Therapy, Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Guided Imagery, Psycho-education, and Mindfulness to foster growth and help clients meet their full potential.
-Kimberly recognizes the power of the therapeutic relationship and will provide a safe place to explore thoughts, ideas and feelings.
+Kimberly uses a Person-Centered and Strengths-Based approach integrated with Art Therapy, Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Guided Imagery, Psycho-education, and Mindfulness to foster growth and help clients meet their full potential.
+Kimberly recognizes the power of the therapeutic relationship and will provide a safe, non-judgemental environment to explore thoughts, ideas and feelings.
 Counseling sessions will be a collaborative effort to develop effective tools and techniques to handle life challenges.
 She is a member of the American Art Therapy Association, Virginia Art Therapy Association, and owner and instructor of Hands on Art, teaching and conducting creative art workshops and classes throughout Virginia Beach.

 Mary is a counseling resident at Cova.
 She obtained her Masters in Professional Counseling from Liberty University, and is working towards licensure as a Professional Counselor.
 She uses a mobilizing, solution-focused approach to crisis intervention, personal coaching, and recovery processes.
 Her theoretical standpoint embodies DBT and CBT principles, mindfulness, psychoeducation, philosophical inquisition, exposure/immersion therapy, graduated acceptance therapy, art as therapy, and other creative outlets to animate the mirth of self-understanding.
 While trying to detangle life’s serious issues, she tries to align with the client a sense of bonding, respect, empathy, perspective, direction, and (comic) relief.
 She believes that one of the most therapeutic things in life is a laugh.